cmu-lib/portfolio_workshop/IntroR_Materials/introR_pt2/00_introR_part2.md

 ---
 layout: default
-parent: Introduction to R: Getting started with R and RStudio
+parent: Introduction to R Getting started with R and RStudio
 has_children: true
 nav_order: 3
 title: Introduction to R Part 2